nathanfield1990/ESP8266-Rest-API/README.md

 # Notes
 - You must install all necessary libraries (can be installed using standard Sketch -> Include library -> Manage libraies method through Arduino IDE)

+ #TODO
+ - To make this more useful, you would want to send this to your own server of choice, to store this data